 - And the more junior ones need more buy-in from the rest.
 The more junior the partner, or investing professional, the more she/he needs others to buy-in.
 You’ll often be called back to multiple meetings with different partners before you present to the main partnership in this case.

 - Bigger funds often require a co-sponsoring partner for a deal.
 Another partner to agree to do it, as a process control.

 - Smaller investments (measured as a % of fund size) often don’t require as much buy-in.
 An investment < 0.5% of a fund’s size often has fewer gates for partner approval.
 Many $500m-$1b+ funds, for example, don’t require full partner approval for deals < say $2m.
 They only require a subset of partners to approve the deal.

-- Established partners with a rough/bad track record need much, much more support from other partners.
+- Established partners with a poor track record need much, much more support from other partners.
 Often, a lot more support.
 The other partners stop wanting the weak partners to bring down their results.
 In effect, bottom tier partners often may be “general partners” on a website but struggle to even get 1 deal done a year.

 Most funds believe the best companies were less obvious investments.
 So true consensus generally isn’t necessary.
-But whoever has “the juice” at at the fund has to convince the fewest folks.
+But whoever has “the juice” at the fund has to convince the fewest folks.

 It’s not that hard to figure out if a partner, or even a non-partner, has “juice” at a fund:

 - See what deals she’s done.
 Did she lead them?
 Or just “support them” on her bio.
 Are any of her investments “hot deals” yet?

 - Just ask her what it takes to get a deal done at the fund.